How to store beer

 Unfiltered and unheated craft beer is just as delicate as fresh food.
-To enjoy it at its best, we recommend storing it in the refrigerator (2℃ to 10℃).
+Please be sure to store it in the refrigerator (2℃ to 10℃).

 Draft beer is very sensitive to light, and exposure to ultraviolet light or fluorescent lights will impair its flavor.
 Store the beer in a place in the refrigerator that is as far away from light as possible.
 If you are not going to drink it right away, it is also effective to block out the light by covering the bottle with aluminum foil.
 Also, choose a place in the refrigerator that shakes as little as possible to prevent the yeast from becoming activated by vibration.
 It is best to avoid a place that shakes when the door is opened and closed.